 _______________________________________________________________________

 The Bottom Line: Back in July, I thought the cigar, which was scheduled to be released in October of that year, needed more time.
 Time has been quite the blessing and the cigar is now right in line with the rest of the La Caridad del Cobre line: medium-plus in strength, medium-full in body and rich in flavor.
-La Caridad del Cobre continues to be one of my favorite brands because of the easiness it takes for the complexity to come through.
-For me, Javelin isn’t the easiest to enjoy, but it’s unlike anything else on the market in a lot of ways.
+La Caridad del Cobre continues to be one of my favorite brands because of the ease in which the complexity comes through.
+For me, Javelin isn’t the easiest to enjoy, but it’s unlike anything else on the market in many ways.
 Unfortunately, it’s also near impossible to find.

 Final Score: 90